DATABASES & JOURNALS

 (2) Start your search in the EBSCO vendor to select and search all three databases at the same time

-Note: Create a personal account in EBSCO to save search histories and articles anytime you login,
+Note: Create a personal account in EBSCO to see saved search histories and articles anytime and anywhere

 To broaden your search for more articles in education or related disciplines, try these databases:

 To see all GSU Library databases, view the Databases A-Z List and Research Guides:

 - The Databases A-Z List is an alphabetical list of all databases at GSU Library.
 Use it for database descriptions, or for a quick link when you know the name of a database you want to search.